 Is the Secretlab Magnus Pro XL worth $949?

-Can I use any standing desk for gaming, or do I need a gaming-specific one?
+Can I use a general-purpose standing desk for gaming?

 Conclusion

-For most gamers, the FlexiSpot E7 Pro at $439.99 is the right call.
-The 440 lb capacity, 3-stage legs, and 25”–50.6” height range check every stability box.
-It’s not glamorous, but it holds your gear steady.
+For most gamers, the FlexiSpot E7 Pro at around $440 is the right call.
+The 440 lb capacity, 3-stage legs, and 25”–50.6” height range check every stability box without paying a gaming tax.
+Not glamorous — but it holds your gear steady and won’t wobble mid-match.

 Want the purpose-built gaming experience?
-The Secretlab Magnus Pro XL at $949 is the answer — cable management handled, power supply integrated, battlestation complete.
-The MAGPAD ecosystem makes setup genuinely satisfying.
+The Secretlab Magnus Pro XL at $949 delivers — cable management handled, power supply integrated, magnetic accessories ready.
+The MAGPAD ecosystem makes setup genuinely satisfying for streamers and dedicated battlestation builders.

 Making a long-term investment?
 The UPLIFT V2 Commercial with its 15-year warranty and BIFMA certification is the desk you buy once and don’t replace.
-The add-on ecosystem means it grows with your setup.
+The 45+ accessory ecosystem means it grows with your setup over time.

-For your chair, check out the best gaming chairs guide — a stable desk and a good chair make a real difference in long sessions.
-And if you’re building out a full streaming rig, the ergonomic streaming setup guide covers desk position, camera placement, and lighting in detail.
+For your chair, check out the best gaming chairs guide — a stable desk paired with a proper gaming chair makes a real difference in long sessions.
+If you’re building out a full streaming rig, the ergonomic streaming setup guide covers desk position, camera placement, and lighting in detail.

-Also worth reading: best gaming desks 2026 if you want to compare standing-only options against fixed-height gaming desks.
-And the gaming posture guide for how to actually use your new standing desk without developing new aches.
+Comparing standing options against fixed-height gaming desks?
+See best gaming desks 2026.
+And the gaming posture guide covers how to actually use your standing desk without developing new aches.